BoyBaykiller/IDKEngine/Readme.md

 Variable Rate Shading is when you render different regions of the framebuffer at different resolutions.
 This feature is exposed in OpenGL through the [`NV_shading_rate_image`](https://registry.khronos.org/OpenGL/extensions/NV/NV_shading_rate_image.txt) extension.
 When drawing the hardware fetches a "Shading Rate Image" looks up the value in a user defined shading rate palette and applies that shading rate to the block of fragments.

-So all we need to do is generate this Shading Rate Image, which is really just a `r8ui`-format texture where each pixel covers a 16x16 tile of the framebuffer.
+So all we need to do is generate this Shading Rate Image which is really just a `r8ui`-format texture where each pixel covers a 16x16 tile of the framebuffer.
 This image will control the resolution at which each tile is rendered.

 Example of a generated Shading Rate Image while the camera is rapidly moving forward, taking into account velocity and variance of luminance